ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Participants:

-* Client: Node that wants to join the group communication.
-It can either want write rights or read rights.
+* Client (C): Node that wants to join the group communication.
+It can request write and/or read rights.
-* AS: Same as AS in the ACE Framework; it contains policies, and knows if a node is allowed to join the group with write or read rights.
+* Authorization Server (AS): Same as AS in the ACE Framework; it contains policies, and knows if a node is allowed to join the group with write and/or read rights.
-* Key Distribution Center: Maintains the keying material to protect group communications, and provides it to clients authorized to join the group.
+* Key Distribution Center (KDC): Maintains the keying material to protect group communications, and provides it to clients authorized to join the group.
 During the first part of the exchange, it corresponds to the RS in the ACE Framework.
 * Dispatcher: this is the entity the Client wants to securely communicate with and is responsible for distribution of group messages.
 It can be an existing node, such as the Broker in a pub-sub setting (in which case the Dispatcher is also a RS), or it can be implicit, as in the multicast communication setting, where the message distribution is done by transmitting to a multicast IP address, and entrusting message delivery to the transport channel.

 <!-- Marco 22-02: A KDC can be responsible for more groups, while every group is associated to only one KDC.